Knee Osteoarthritis

 Diagnosing Knee Osteoarthritis

-Your knee surgeon will perform a physical exam where he will check the affected knee joint for tenderness, swelling, redness and a lack of flexibility.
+Your knee surgeon will perform a physical exam where he will check the affected knee joint for tenderness, swelling, redness, and a lack of flexibility.
 Your knee doctor will then order X-rays of the knee joint.
-MRI scans are typically only ordered for more complex cases requiring a more detailed view of the bone, soft tissue and cartilage.
-Blood tests and a joint fluid analysis may also be ordered to confirm the diagnosis.
+MRI scans are typically only ordered for more complex cases requiring a more detailed view of the bone, soft tissue, and cartilage.
+Blood tests and a joint fluid analysis may also be ordered to confirm a diagnosis of knee osteoarthritis.

-Unfortunately, osteoarthritis cannot be reversed, but treatments can reduce pain and help you obtain a better range of motion of the knee joints.
+Unfortunately, knee osteoarthritis cannot be reversed, but treatments can reduce pain and help you obtain a better range of motion of the knee joints.
 Medications, cortisone injections, physical/occupational therapy, and surgery are all potential treatments for knee osteoarthritis.
-Conservative, nonsurgical approaches are generally attempted first, unless the patient’s case is very severe.
+Conservative, nonsurgical approaches are generally attempted first unless the patient’s case of knee OA is very severe.

-The main surgical procedure to repair knee osteoarthritisis a total knee joint replacement.
+The main surgical procedure to repair knee osteoarthritis is a total knee joint replacement.
 In this surgery, also called total knee arthroplasty (TKA), your orthopedic surgeon will carefully remove the damaged knee joint and replace it with body-safe plastic and metal parts to restore the integrity of the joint.
-It will take time to get used to your new knee replacement prosthetics, which is why you should continue physical therapy once you heal substantially after your operation.
+It will take time to get used to your new knee replacement prosthetics, which is why you should continue physical therapy once you heal substantially after your knee OA operation.

-Hoag Orthopedic Institute has been ranked as “High Performing” by U.S. News & World Report for Knee Replacements in 2023-2024.
-And, HOI has performed the highest number of joint replacement procedures in the state of California for eight consecutive years.1 You will be in expert hands if you choose to have your knee replacement surgery at HOI.
+Hoag Orthopedic Institute has been ranked as “High Performing” by U.S. News & World Report for Knee Replacements in 2024-2025.
+And, HOI has performed the highest number of joint replacement procedures in the western United States.
+You will be in expert hands if you choose to have your knee replacement surgery at HOI.

-Apart from these treatments, your doctor may advise you to lose weight if you are carrying extra weight, which increases the pressure on weight-bearing joints, including the hips and knees.
-Even losing a small amount of weight can relieve tremendous pressure from these joints and alleviate pain.
+Apart from these treatments, your doctor may advise you to lose weight if you are carrying extra pounds, which increases the pressure on weight-bearing joints, including the hips and knees.
+Even losing a small amount of weight can relieve tremendous pressure from these joints and alleviate pain from knee osteoarthritis.

 -